Coleridge-Initiative/big-data-and-social-science/docs/07-ChapterML.md

-to drive (and park) autonomous cars, are embedded inside robots, can recommend books, products, and movies we are (sometimes) interested in, identify drugs, proteins, and genes that should be investigated further to cure diseases, detect cancer and other diseases in medical imaging, help us understand how the human brain learns language, help identify which voters are persuadable in elections, detect which students are likely to need extra support to graduate high school on time, and help solve many more problems.
+to drive (and park) autonomous cars, are embedded inside robots, can recommend books, products, and movies we are (sometimes) interested in, identify drugs, proteins, and genes that should be investigated further to cure diseases, detect cancer and other pathologies in x-rays and other types of medical imaging, help us understand how the human brain learns language, help identify which voters are persuadable in elections, detect which students are likely to need extra support to graduate high school on time, and help solve many more problems.
 Over the past 20 years, machine learning has